sburakoff-vertex/wholesale-girl/src/pages/about.md

 template: page
 ---

-**Stephen Burakoff** is a start-of-the-art developer based in [Boston](https://en.wikipedia.org/wiki/Boston), Sweden.
+**Stephen Burakoff** is a start-of-the-art developer based in [Boston](https://en.wikipedia.org/wiki/Boston), Massachusetts.
 After graduating from The University of Pennsylvania with a degree in Computer Science and Electrical Engineering.
-He has started and sold three software companies, Business Systems Research, Layered, Incorporated, and New River Investor Communications..
+He has started and sold three software companies, Business Systems Research, Layered, Incorporated, and New River Investor Communications.

 I'm expert working with any **back-end** and **front-end** technology.
 I work with **mySQL**, **PHP**, **HTML**, **CSS**, **JavaScript** and everything in between.
 If a computer can do it, I can do it!
 My quality standards apply to service, technical expertise and advice.
 I'm dedicated and happy to assist you with know-how and experience in your daily business.
 Software USA named him a person to watch in 2019.